-Equipment that comprises this studio will enhance the means by which students and staff engage with cultural theories and practical skills to meet the aims of producing critical and digitally literate citizens.
-Students will most frequently use this technology related to coursework, dissertations, and projects, including:
+All students in the Sociology Department, including at both undergraduate and graduate programs, are automatically registered and able to access technology from the Digital Media Studio.
+Equipment that comprises this studio enhances how students and staff engage with cultural theories and practical skills to meet the aims of producing critical and digitally literate citizens.
+Students can use this technology related to coursework, dissertations, and projects, including:

 - Journalistic reports, documentaries, and shorts

 - Longform audio journalism